Arthur-so/Product-registrar-CRUD/README.md

 # Simple CRUD
 This repository contains a simple CRUD project built using Java Spring.
 The aim of this repository is to practice all CRUD Methods using Java Spring.
+Based on [live code](https://www.youtube.com/watch?v=tP6wtEaCnSI).

 ## Table of Contents